 *HOW TO USE A SPRINGFORM PAN FOR THIS COFFEE CAKE

-- If you use a springform pan to make this raspberry streusel coffee cake, first wrap the bottom and sides with a couple layers of aluminum foil.
+If you use a springform pan to make this raspberry streusel coffee cake, first wrap the bottom and sides with a couple layers of aluminum foil.
 Then place the pan on a rimmed baking sheet to prevent any batter from potentially making a mess of the bottom of your oven.

-Recipe Testers Reviews
+Recipe Testers' Reviews

-If you love the combination of raspberry and almond flavors, as I do, this raspberry streusel coffee cake will not disappoint!
+If you love the combination of raspberry and almond flavors, as I do, this raspberry streusel coffee cake won't disappoint.
 It’s very simple to make and absolutely delicious.
 The cake itself is moist with a tender crumb, and the almond flavor is noticeable without being overwhelming.
 This coffee cake is a winner and would be perfect as a brunch dish or a sophisticated tea-time snack.
 I wish I could tell you how well the cake keeps, but my family ate it all in one day!

 The mention of frangipane immediately reeled me in.
 I love all things almond and especially almond desserts.
 Fruit and almond is a classic pairing.
-This recipe really lets the flavors of the almond and raspberry shine through by using restraint with sugar.
+This coffee cake recipe really lets the flavors of the almond and raspberry shine through by using restraint with sugar.
 The cake's texture is dense, almost like a buttery pound cake.
-It is lightened with the addition of the streaks of frangipane.
+It's lightened with the addition of the streaks of frangipane.
 The streusel settles around the raspberries while baking creating a beautiful, slightly crisp, golden brown topping.

 The cake domed nicely and the 8-inch cake pan was a perfect size.
 The finished product is a bit on the drier side, almost biscuit-y, although not unpleasantly so on the first night.
-I do fear by day 2 or 3 though it will eat too dry unless microwaved.
-I really really enjoyed the raspberries.
+I do fear by day 2 or 3, though, it will eat too dry unless microwaved.
+I really, really enjoyed the raspberries.
 I might consider adding them throughout this batter—of course this might add a bit of moisture as well.

 I love the straightforwardness of this raspberry streusel coffee cake—what you see is what you get.
 The raspberries and the almond flavor make this cake perfection without being overly sweet.
 The buttery goodness of this cake begs for a cup of tea (or coffee, if that's your thing) to accompany it.

-I found this cake to be quick and easy to make for a lovely dessert at the end of a meal or to be added to a brunch menu.
+I found this raspberry streusel coffee cake to be quick and easy to make for a lovely dessert at the end of a meal or to be added to a brunch menu.
 It has a rich almond flavor which is accented by the raspberries.
 I found that frozen raspberries worked well in this recipe so it could easily be made with ingredients you have on hand.
 Brew up some strong coffee and enjoy!

 The frangipane and raspberries sat at the top, which was okay, but I would rather have had them spread more evenly throughout the cake.
 All in all, the cake was moist and delicious.
 Next time I would add more raspberries and almond extract to the cake.
 I was able to cut this cake into 8 nice slices.